micromouseonline/ares/docs/structure.md

       the maze.
     - GetSensorValues(): Returns the most recent sensor data to the robot.
 - Attributes:
-    - m_robot: A pointer to the Vehicle instance.
+    - m_vehicle: A pointer to the Vehicle instance.
     - m_maze: The maze in which the robot navigates.
     - sensor_data: Stores the calculated sensor readings.
 - Advantages: